ReiwuKleiwu/DiscordDeletePrivateMessages/README.md

   - The programm will do its work from now on, at this point, it simply crashes once it deleted all of your messages.
   - Press CTRL + C to exit the program at any point in time.

+# What did I learn from doing it?
+  - Handling delays in for-loops with ES7 syntax, man, I really do not like it at all.
+  - Improving my understanding of asynchronous code in general

+# Sources
+  - The main idea of my code originated from this lovely post: https://gist.github.com/CarletonStuberg/0c838a6248772c6fea1339ddad503cce#gistcomment-2632274

+My browser lagged a lot when I used it, so I thought implementing it into node.js would make it way more efficient and less laggy. ~